 There are multiple ways to leverage your talk at a conference without going into sleazy salesperson territory.

-Don’t waste anyone’s time with your talk just trying to sell your product or service.
-Instead, try to teach them something truly valuable from your business or industry, and make them curious for more.
+Don’t waste anyone’s time with your talk just trying to sell your agency’s services.
+Instead, teach something truly valuable, to make them curious for more.

 Then, at the end of your talk, let them know how to find you (email, Twitter, LinkedIn)—ideally with a special opt-in offer to solicit email signups—and wait for the new connections, inquiries and more to pour in.
 (No inquiries?
 You probably didn’t focus enough on solving the audience’s problems.)

 5. Block-in time afterwards for followups

 Like, lots of time.
 Following up means reaching out and re-connecting with everyone that you met at the conference, and even perhaps a few people you didn’t connect with but who made an impression on you.
 If you hear someone speak at the conference and admired his or her talk, reach out via email or on social media.
 (As a speaker, not many attendees reach out to me directly—so you’re likely to stand out.)

 Bring business cards—and a system for taking notes on your followup for each person.
 The stack of business cards will help you reconnect with people on LinkedIn or through a friendly email after the conference.